ndbroadbent/talks/202403_ruby_at_home/presentation.md

 ---

+# Home Automation

-- I've also used Ruby to write a few scripts for home automation projects. - Home Assistant is written in Python, so I will mostly use Python, shell scripts, and YAML
+- I also use Ruby to write scripts for my home automation projects.
+- Home Assistant is written in Python, so I mostly use Python when I'm working on plugins.
+- I also write a lot of YAML and shell scripts
 - But I also write a few scripts using Ruby when it feels like the right tool for the job

 <br/>
 <br/>
 <br/>

-#### Here are some of my Home Assistant dashboards...
+#### Here are a few of my Home Assistant dashboards...

 ---